supritsinghlab/numerical_methods_2023/README.md

 Timings: Slot H; MW 11:00-12:00 ,Th 12:00-13:00

 Course objectives, outline, and logistics will be added iteratively.
 Keep an eye out for rolling updates!

+Submissions will be made in the Submissions Folder Groupwise.